Is your living mother dead to you?

 This psychologically thrilling article empowers the disenchanted to better grasp the emotional dysfunction.

 People often know when they have a dysfunctional family but they are less likely to understand why.
 Having relatives that manifest dead mother complex (DMC) can ruin family dinners, reunions, and elderly caregiving.
 How can you tell if DMC is sabotaging your interactions?
 Inviting everyone for a “family portrait” at a therapist’s office as an intervention won’t go over well.
-The subterfuge will become immediately apparent and multiple private sessions are required to detangle everyone’s issues.
+The subterfuge will become immediately apparent.
+And multiple private sessions are necessary to detangle everyone’s issues.
 Despite an array of symptomatic outcomes, there are a couple of clues (also present in other disorders) that estrangement is just the tip of the iceberg:

 - A lack of love or inability to properly express it.